-The Company's head office and principal address is 1020 - 625 Howe Street, Vancouver, British Columbia, Canada, V6C 2T6.
-The Company's registered and records office is 2300 - 550 Burrard Street, Vancouver, British Columbia, Canada, V6C 2B5.
-During the year ended December 31, 2020, the Company consolidated its capital stock on a 10 old for 1 new basis.
-All share and per share amount shave been retroactively restated.
+The Company's head office and principal address is 580 - 625 Howe Street, Vancouver, British Columbia, Canada, V6C 2T6.
+The Company's registered and records office is 2200 - 885 W Georgia Street, Vancouver, British Columbia, Canada, V6C 3E8.

 These consolidated financial statements have been prepared by management on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
 The Company has incurred ongoing losses and has no source of recurring revenue.
 These material uncertainties may cast significant doubt upon the Company's ability to continue as a going concern.
 A number of alternatives including, but not limited to selling an interest in one or more of its properties, monetizing marketable securities or completing a financing, are being evaluated with the objective of funding ongoing activities and obtaining additional working capital.
-The continuing operations of the Company are dependent upon its ability to continue to raise adequate financing and to commence profitable operations in the future and repay its liabilities arising from normal business operations as they become due.
+The continuing operations of the Company are dependent upon its ability to continue to raise a dequate financing and to commence profitable operations in the future and repay its liabilities arising from normal business operations as they become due.